 When it comes to allergens it can be hard to avoid them.
 Especially during the “yellow pollen” season we see here in Houston every spring.
-There are some common practices that can help limit your exposure, especially during peak allergy season.
+If you have bad allergies in Houston there are are things that you can do to help.
+Here are some common practices that can help limit your exposure, especially during peak allergy season.

 - Rinse your Nose with saltwater (see our video here)

 - Shower before bed to remove allergens from your hair and body.